tmsick/dotfiles/README.md

 # to symlink dotfiles
 ./symlink.bash

-# to generate Brewfile based on your current system state (Python3 required)
+# to generate Brewfile based on the current system's state
-brew bundle dump --all --file=- | ./format-brewfile.py > Brewfile
+brew bundle dump --all --file=- | ./format-brewfile > Brewfile
 ```

 **DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked on initialization without any warnings.